 Now, the Imperium has announced that the US is to start sending lethal weapons to the rebels.
 This decision has been taken after some hesitation, possibly because of divisions within the US foreign policy establishment about its limited and risky strategic options in Syria, and the reticence of the US public about getting involved in yet another ‘quagmire’ in the Middle East.

 In doing so Obama has accepted the prescriptions of Republican swamp people like Lindsey Graham and the psychotic John McCain, a man who has never seen an Arab or Muslim country that he didn’t want to bomb into smithereens.
 The Noble Prize winner also has the support of that faux-humanitarian elder statesman Bill Clinton, who told McCain himself last week

-That is really quite a dumb statement, especially when addressed to a man who has made ‘improvident commitments’ something of a speciality, at the McCain Institute for International Leadership – a truly laughable concept.
+That is really quite a dumb statement, especially when addressed to a man who has made ‘improvident commitments’ something of a speciality, at the McCain Institute for International Leadership.

 Obama’s decision is further proof that his peace prize may go down as one of the worst decisions ever taken by the Swedish academy.
 It is based on a combination of lying and manipulation that is so gross and so hollow on virtually every level, that it defies belief that those involved could even think that anyone will take it seriously.

 The US says that it has ‘conclusive evidence’ that Assad’s forces used sarin on at least four occasions, killing between 100 and 150 people.
 Lord Snooty says that Assad has used it twice, on the basis of tests carried out by none other than the joint intelligence committee at Porton Down, which definitively settles the matter.